hmxmilohax/rock-band-3-deluxe/readme.md

 ## Optional-Install-Custom-Highways

-This repo also supports the import of custom highways and groove/spotlights via the use of a bat script, python script, manual dta editing and a couple external dependencies included, but it's way easier than it sounds to create your own.
+This repo also supports the import of custom highways and groove/spotlights via the use of a bat script.

 RB3DX includes a variety of custom highways by default, available via the "RB3DX Menu", but you can add your own with the following steps.

-Simply drag in a .jpg/.png/.bmp into the `highways` folder at the root of the repo, then run `_texture-process_highways.bat`.
+Simply drag in a .jpg/.png/.bmp into the `highways` folder in the "custom_textures" folder, then run `_texture-process_highways.bat`.

-Or, drag in a .jpg/.png/.bmp into the `spotlights` folder at the root of the repo, then run `_texture-process_spotlights.bat`.
+Or, drag in a .jpg/.png/.bmp into the `spotlights` folder in the "custom_textures" folder, then run `_texture-process_spotlights.bat`.

 This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for rb3 to read.
 Spotlights will be set to 50% opacity.